 The University's location in the state capital provides direct access to many local, federal, and state agencies through internship and fieldwork opportunities.
 All graduate students should consult the Criminal Justice Graduate Coordinator when planning their program of courses for each upcoming semester.

 Admission as a classified graduate student in Criminal Justice requires:

 - a minimum 3.0 GPA in the last 60 units attempted and a 3.0 GPA in the major field;

 - a score of 4 or more in the Analytical Writing Section of the Graduate Record Examination (GRE) General Test;

 - a letter outlining in some detail the applicant's interests, goals, and expectations in pursuing the MS in Criminal Justice; and

-- three letters of recommendation from individuals who can evaluate the applicant's potential for graduate study (format for letters is available in the Criminal Justice Office).
+- three letters of recommendation from individuals who can evaluate the applicant's potential for graduate study.